007 MAGAZINE - The World's Foremost James Bond Resource!

 From Russia With Love - Odeon Leicester Square 1963

-ABOVE: (top left) Sean Connery attends the premiere with his wife Diane Cilento, and parents Joseph and Euphemia. (top right) Outside the ODEON Leicester Square on opening night. (bottom left) A special quad-crown poster was printed for the ODEON Leicester Square engagement of which only a handful still exist. (bottom right) Harry Saltzman & Albert R. Broccoli chat with James Bond creator Ian Fleming at the Gala Screening of From Russia With Love at the ODEON Leicester Square.
+ABOVE: (top left) Sean Connery attends the premiere with his wife Diane Cilento, and proud parents Joseph and Euphemia. (top right) Outside the ODEON Leicester Square on opening night. (bottom left) A special quad-crown poster was printed for the ODEON Leicester Square engagement of which only a handful still still exist.
+The poster was also on display at the New Victoria cinema [renamed ODEON Clerk Street in 1964] in Edinburgh for a special screening of From Russia With Love attended by Sean Connery's parents. (bottom right) Harry Saltzman & Albert R. Broccoli chat with James Bond creator Ian Fleming at the Gala Screening of From Russia With Love at the ODEON Leicester Square.

 BELOW: (left) Daniela Bianchi with co-producer Albert R. Broccoli and his wife Dana. (right) ‘From Russia With Love’ singer Matt Monro with his wife Renata [known as “Mickie”]. (bottom) Queues form around the block in Leicester Square in the opening week of From Russia With Love in October 1963.